holochain/docs-pages/src/pages/get-started/index.md

 When you are done checking out this app, you can go back to the terminal and stop both agents by pressing <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> (Linux) or <kbd><kbd>Cmd</kbd>+<kbd>C</kbd></kbd> (macOS).

-## 4. Understanding the layout of a Holochain application
+!!! dig-deeper Understanding the layout of a scaffolded project

 Let's explore the different files and folders that make up the structure of the "Hello, World!" hApp that you just created.